garethellis36/crontab-schedule-generator/README.md

 If you call it like this, you will get a crontab schedule set to run on that given day at midnight.
 You can specify a time to run in the same way as the `Daily` class - see above.

+You can also set weekly schedules to repeat on given days using the `repeatingOn()` method, passing in a day name.

 ``` php
 use function Garethellis\CrontabScheduleGenerator\weekly;